astrotutor9/Microbit-Racing-Car-Timing-Gate/README.md

 ```

 Once the stop message has been received the calculation is made.
 First the time difference is calculated.
 Then the speed is the distance travelled between the two gates in metres divided by the time difference between the two gates in milliseconds and then all multiplied by 1000 to convert milliseconds per metre to seconds per metre.
 And the result is printed.

+Here is an example of the timing achieved on the REPL.

+![Screen grab from the Mu REPL]https://github.com/astrotutor9/Microbit-Racing-Car-Timing-Gate/blob/master/Mu_screen.jpg

 So which of your cars is the fastest, or slowest!